Will you be headed for the Big Apple if you win in a game of Madison Avenue Blackjack, the innovative live casino game.

 How To Play

-The aim of Live Blackjack games is to finish the round with more cards than the dealer, and for the sum of your cards to be closer to 21.
+The aim of the live casino game Madison Avenue Blackjack is to finish the round with more cards than the dealer, and for the sum of your cards to be closer to 21.

 Blackjack is the best hand possible; this is when your initial two cards equal 21.

 Madison Avenue Blackjack is hosted by a live dealer; a maximum of seven players can play at any one time.

 When the betting time is up, the dealer deals every player one card face up (dealing starts with the first player on the dealer's left and moves clockwise).